Bedrock-OSS/bedrock-wiki/docs/scripting/game-tests.md

 ▸ **thenIdle**(`time`: _number_): [_Sequence_](#interfacessequence)

-Causes the sequence to wait for the given amount of time
+It causes the sequence to wait for the given amount of time.

 ##### Parameters: